 What types of activity do the investigators attempt to capture on film?

 While there is no specific conduct the investigator is trying to record, the basic objective is to capture images of the insured engaging in conduct that is inconsistent with his or her disability or that otherwise contradicts information or statements provided by the insured.
 Insurers have used video of policyholders engaging in such diverse physical activities as dancing under the limbo stick on a cruise or engaging in routine gardening in the front yard.

 Who are the people that conduct this video surveillance?

 Generally, the insurance company does not use its employees to conduct video surveillance.
-The insurance carrier will contract with an outside company that specializes in conducting video surveillance for disability insurance claims.
+The insurance carrier will contract with an outside company that specializes in conducting video surveillance for long term disability insurance claims.

-Can I avoid potential problems with information on my Facebook or other social media pages by keeping personal information secured in password protected areas?
+Can you avoid potential problems with information on your social media pages by keeping personal information secured in password protected areas?

 Insurance investigators might even attempt to conduct conversations with you via instant messaging while pretending to be someone else.
-The best advice is to avoid all social media activity while your disability insurance claim is pending.
-If you do not want to forgo using social media sites entirely, you should at least discuss this issue with your Miami insurance claims attorney to mitigate the risk of furnishing the insurer with the information it needs to deny your disability claim.
+The best advice is to avoid all social media activity while your long term disability insurance claim is pending.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].